orbeon/orbeon-forms-doc/xforms/events-extensions-keyboard.md

 You can, by listening to the `keypress`, `keydown` and `keyup` events, run actions as users type a certain key combination.
 Your listener can be registered on:

 - __The whole document__, in which case it will run whenever users press the key combination you specified.
-You can register a listener on the whole document either by declaring you listener directly under the `xh:body` as in:
+You can register a listener on the whole document either by declaring your listener directly under the `xh:body` as in:

     ```xml
     <xh:body>